OpenMDAO/RevHack2020/solution_approaches/sub_problems.md

 even if you are planning to do some sub-optimization.
 If you have a stand along chunk of code that isn't already integrated as an OpenMDAO model, then adding a problem wrapper around it seems unnecessary.
 Here is an example submitted by John Jasa for RevHack 2020, that does not use sub-problems and doesn't really need to.
-(Note: in our solution's we converted this to use sub-problems to serve as a demonstration of how to do it... but not to say that we think it should always be done that way.)
+*(Note: in our solutions we converted this to use sub-problems to serve as a demonstration of how to do it... but not to say that we think it should always be done that way.)*

 ```python
 import numpy as np